Skip to main content

 Starship has had several names over the years of development including the Mars Colonial Transporter, Interplanetary Transport System, and Big Falcon Rocket.
 While each design has differences in design, size, and materials used, several features stayed the same like it being a large, fully reusable rocket.
 Secondly, the mission of Starship was to make humanity multiplanetary, SpaceX’s goal, by starting a colony on Mars.

 In the current design, Starship is made up of two systems: the first stage booster called Super Heavy and the second stage also called Starship.
-For clarity, moving forward we’ll refer to the entire rocket as the Starship launcher, Starship launch system, or Starship rocket and the second stage as the Starship vehicle or Starship upper stage.
+For clarity, moving forward we’ll refer to the entire rocket as the Starship launcher, Starship launch system, or Starship rocket and the second stage as the ship or Starship upper stage.

 The Starship launcher will be powered using SpaceX’s Raptor engines which consumes liquid methane and oxygen instead of the more traditional RP-1 rocket fuel.
 This design decision allows Starship to be refueled out in space much easier as methane and oxygen can be found and produced on both the Moon and Mars.

-Development
+Starship Development

 Designs and concepts were worked on by SpaceX going all the way back to 2012 but early test hardware began being produce in 2019.
 This is where we saw SpaceX become more concrete with what they wanted, moving away from carbon composite material and choosing stainless steel for what the Starship launcher would be made out of.